 Follow these directions to cook mahi in a skillet in under 10 minutes.

-- If you have fresh fish, cut away the bloodline running down the center.
-The skin should be removed if present.
+- If you have fresh fish, cut away the dark bloodline running down the center.
+Mahi skin is tough and should be removed if present.

 - Salt and pepper the fish on both sides